daniaokuye/winnerineast.github.io/README.md

 - [Easy RTSP Server](https://github.com/winnerineast/EasyIPCamera): a RTSP server to support multiple platform including windows, Linux, Android and others.
 - [FFmpeg](https://github.com/winnerineast/FFmpeg):FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
 - [flydra](https://github.com/winnerineast/flydra):Flydra is a markerless, multi-camera tracking system capable of tracking the three-dimensional position and body orientation of animals such as flies and birds.
 The system operates with less than 40 ms latency and can track multiple animals simultaneously.
 Fundamentally, the multi-target tracking algorithm is based on an extended Kalman filter and the nearest neighbour standard filter data association algorithm.
+- [gst-rtsp-server](https://github.com/winnerineast/gst-rtsp-server): gst-rtsp-server is a library on top of GStreamer for building an RTSP server.
+There are some examples in the examples/ directory and more comprehensive documentation in docs/README.
 - [ImagePy](https://github.com/winnerineast/imagepy):ImagePy is an open source image processing framework written in Python.
 Its UI interface, image data structure and table data structure are wxpython-based, Numpy-based and pandas-based respectively.
 Furthermore, it supports any plug-in based on Numpy and pandas, which can talk easily between scipy.ndimage, scikit-image, simpleitk, opencv and other image processing libraries.
 - [IP Camera Simulator](https://github.com/winnerineast/IP-Camera-Emulator):IP Camera Emulator - A Windows .NET app that emulates one or more RTSP video cameras.
 - [kurento-rtsp2webrtc](https://github.com/winnerineast/kurento-rtsp2webrtc):This project is a simple example showing how to tranform a RTSP URI or an HTTP video URI feeds into a WebRTC stream.